 ACF receives the Chamber of Commerce Business Excellence Award for “Non Profit Organization of the Year”.
 From left to right, Hank Kroeker, Harv Wiens, Kal Sidhu, Sukh Sidhu, Susan McAlevy, Wendy Neufeld, Marion Juhasz, Lorna Hart and Brian Loughlin.

 The 2016 Student Awards Program for Grade 12 students graduating from an Abbotsford School District Secondary or MEI Secondary is now complete.
-Successful recipients will be presented with notification of their awards at the grad ceremonies in June.
-This year nearly $260,000 will be allocated.
+Over 200 successful recipients were allocated awards totaling approximately $260,000 at grad ceremonies last June.
+For info on how you can establish a student award click here.